 SECTION 2 – COMPOSITION OF THE BOARD OF DIRECTORS

 The number of Directors constituting the Board of Directors shall be a minimum of six and maximum of 20.
-Associate members shall hold a minimum of four positions (President, Vice-President, Secretary, and Treasurer), and up to two Directors.
-The two Director positions may also be filled by Affiliate, Professional, or Corporate members as outlined in Article VI, Section 3, although these positions will have no voting rights, but serve in an advisory capacity.
+Patient Advocacy Groups shall hold a minimum of four positions (President, Vice-President, Secretary, and Treasurer), and up to two Directors.
+The two Director positions may also be filled byProfessional Association or Corporate members as outlined in Article VI, Section 3, although these positions will have no voting rights, but serve in an advisory capacity.

 B. The term of a Board of Director shall be two years and shall also expire by his or her death, resignation or removal in accordance with these Bylaws.
 The same individual may serve as a Board of Director for a maximum of two consecutive terms.
 The outgoing President may remain on the Board of Directors for an additional year in a non-voting mentorship and advisory capacity.

 C. Any vacancy in the Board of Directors, including a vacancy caused by the expiration of a term or by an increase in the number of Directors comprising the Board of Directors, shall be filled by a majority vote of the remaining Board of Directors in office even though less than a quorum.
-The term of such filled vacancy position shall serve until the next election by the Associate Members.
+The term of such filled vacancy position shall serve until the next election by the Patient Advocacy Groups

 D. A Board of Director may resign at any time by giving notice thereof in writing to the Secretary of the Coalition.

-E. A Board of Director may be removed, with or without cause, by a three-quarters vote of the Associate Members.
+E. A Board of Director may be removed, with or without cause, by a three-quarters vote of thePatient Advocacy Groups .

 F. The Board of Directors, at its first regular meeting, shall elect one Director as President of the Coalition, one as Vice-President, and one as Secretary, and one as Treasurer, each to serve at the pleasure of the Board of Directors.
 See Section 4 – Elections for election of Directors for each subsequent year after the first regular meeting when the Coalition of Skin Diseases formed.